Seednode/pinglog/README.md

-  -x, --no-color                           disable colorized output -n, --no-rtt                             do not record RTTs (reduces memory use for long sessions) -o, --output string[="<hostname>.log"]   write to the specified file as well as stdout -p, --privileged                         run as privileged user (needed on Windows) -q, --quiet                              only display summary at end -s, --size int                           size of packets, in bytes (default 56) -w, --timeout duration                   connection timeout (default 15m0s)
+  -x, --no-color                           disable colorized output -n, --no-rtt                             do not record RTTs (reduces memory use for long sessions) -o, --output string[="<hostname>.log"]   write to the specified file as well as stdout -p, --privileged                         run as privileged user (always enabled on Windows) -q, --quiet                              only display summary at end -s, --size int                           size of packets, in bytes (default 56) -w, --timeout duration                   connection timeout (default 15m0s)